 If you weren’t married then it belongs to his estate.
 Did y’all have any children?
 If yes, then they are entitled to it.
 If not, then his parents are entitled to it.
 If no parents, then siblings.
 You have no rights, unless you can prove you paid for it.

 Took my vehicle to a body shop to help color changed on rally stripe down the center blackout on rims and some minor bodTook my vehicle to a body shop to help color changed on rally stripe down the center blackout on rims and some minor body work dropped off March 30th the it was still at shop over...
 Read more »

 Just about any attorney could write the letter you describe.
-I don't know what kind of working relationship you have with the shop, but it's possible that it could be more practical to simply contact them yourself in a less confrontational manner and ask them what is causing the delay and where the...Read more »
+I don't know what kind of working relationship you have with the shop, but it's possible that it could be more practical to simply contact them yourself in a less confrontational manner and ask them what is causing the delay and...Read more »

 I live in Prichard al I turn 17 in October my boyfriend is 18 and is working and we live with my mom but she doesn’t support me anymore can I move out without her consent and what can the cops do if I refuse to live with her or my dad

 You could become emancipated and then legally you would be an adult.
 You are not an adult in Alabama until age 19, which means you are a minor child until you reach the age a majority and become an adult in the eyes of the law.
 Best of luck!

 I can provide a general answer, but you may need to speak to legal counsel who can provide you with specific recommendations and advice, which would require an attorney to closely review all of the facts.
 For example, "signed everything into" could mean a transfer, a payable on death...Read more »